Tuesday, April 23, 2024

 When I went to book a flight on Lufthansa from Frankfurt back to Miami the cost in economy he was US $ 1500!!!
 Checking around, I found flight on TAP Portugal for $900.
 So I will use some of my savings to do some sightseeing in Lisbon with a day in Caiscais.
 I hope to meet up for dinner one night with some former World Bank colleagues and take in some lovely Fado Music.

 So, I am off this evening for a 12 hour flight from Miami to Istanbul, then a second 5 hour leg from Istanbul to Bishkek.
 I have a few hours layover so I plan to hit one of the lounges which has a shower and rest up a bit before loading up again.
-I arrive 2 days from now at 0430 and hopefully my duty driver is waiting there with my name on a cardboard piece to take me to my Smart hotel in Bishkek for a good night rest.
+I arrive 2 days from now at 0430 and hopefully my duty driver is waiting there with my name on a cardboard piece to take me to my Smart hotel in Bishkek for a good night's rest.

 More later.